Cumulant GAN: Introduction

 Our numerical demonstrations aim to provide insights into cumulant GAN's representational ability and learnability advantages.
 Experiments on synthetic multi-modal data revealed the differences in the dynamics of learning for different hyper-parameter values of cumulant GAN.
-Even though the optimal solution is the same, the SGD sequence of the training parameters driven by the chosen hyper-parameters' values resulted in very different distributional realizations with the two extremes being mode covering and mode selection.
+Even though the optimal solution is the same, the SGDA's dynamics for the training parameters driven by the chosen hyper-parameters' values resulted in very different distributional realizations with the two extremes being mode covering and mode selection.
 Moreover, using cumulant GAN, we were able to recover higher-order statistics even when the discriminator is linear.
 Finally, we demonstrated increased robustness as well as improved performance on image generation for both CIFAR10 and ImageNet datasets.
-Indeed, we performed relative comparisons with WGAN under standard as well as distressed settings which is a primary reason for training instabilities in GANs and demonstrated that cumulant GAN not only is more stable but also it is better up to 58\% in terms of averaged inception score.
+We performed relative comparisons with WGAN under standard as well as distressed settings which is a primary reason for training instabilities in GANs and demonstrated that not only cumulant GAN is more stable but also it is better up to 68\% in terms of averaged inception score and up to 75\% in terms of Fr\'echet inception distance.

 The paper is organized as follows.
 Section \ref{background:sec} introduces the necessary background theory, while Section \ref{cumgan:sec} defines cumulant GAN and highlights the derivation of several of its theoretical properties.
 In Section \ref{demo:sec}, numerical simulations on both synthetic and real datasets are presented, while Section \ref{concl:sec} concludes the paper.